Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries: Proofs of the Results in Section

 \begin{citedthm}[\ref{thm:main_dynamic}] Given a hierarchical query with static width $\fw$ and dynamic width $\dfw$, a database of size $N$, and $\eps \in [0,1]$, the query result can be enumerated with $\bigO{N^{1-\eps}}$ delay after $\bigO{N^{1 + (\fw -1)\eps}}$ preprocessing time and $\bigO{N^{\dfw\eps}}$ amortized update time for single-tuple updates. \end{citedthm}

 The theorem follows from Propositions~\ref{prop:equivalence}, \ref{prop:preproc_time}, \ref{prop:enumeration}, \ref{prop:update_time}, and \ref{prop:amortized_update_time}.
 Let $Q(\calF)$ be a hierarchical query and $\omega$ an arbitrary canonical variable order for $Q$.
 Without loss of generality, assume that $\omega$ consists of a single tree.
 The preprocessing stage materializes the views in the set of view trees returned by $\tau(\omega,\calF)$ from Figure~\ref{fig:view_forest_main_algo} in the dynamic mode.
 The preprocessing time $\bigO{N^{1 + (\fw -1)\eps}}$ follows from Proposition~\ref{prop:preproc_time}, which captures both the static and dynamic modes (see the proof).
 The equivalence between the constructed view trees and the query follows from Proposition~\ref{prop:equivalence}.
 The delay $\bigO{N^{1-\eps}}$ needed when enumerating the query result from these materialized views follows from Proposition~\ref{prop:enumeration}.
 The time $\bigO{N^{\dfw\eps}}$ to maintain these materialized views under a single-tuple update follows from Proposition~\ref{prop:update_time}.
-By Proposition~\ref{prop:amortized_update_time}, the amortized maintenance time under a sequence of single-tuple updates is $\bigO{N^{\dfw\eps}}$. \nop{ We focus here on self-join free hierarchical queries.
-In case a relation $R$ occurs several times in a query, an update to $R$ is represented by a sequence of updates to each occurrence of $R$. }
+By Proposition~\ref{prop:amortized_update_time}, the amortized maintenance time under a sequence of single-tuple updates is $\bigO{N^{\dfw\eps}}$.

-If the canonical variable order consists of several view trees, the reasoning is analogous to the proof of Theorem~\ref{thm:main_static}. \nop{
+If the canonical variable order consists of several view trees, the reasoning is analogous to the proof of Theorem~\ref{thm:main_static}.